amamory/seriation/README.md

 # seriation
-This software is an efficient implementation of the "*Seriation*":http://www.jstatsoft.org/v25/i03 problem which 'finds a suitable linear order for a set of objects'.
-It has been used to order a network of proteins such that 'related' nodes are closer in the order.
+This software is an efficient implementation of the [Seriation](http://www.jstatsoft.org/v25/i03) problem which 'finds a suitable linear order for a set of objects'.
+It has been used to order a network of proteins such that 'related' nodes are closer in the other.

-h1.
-Seriation Package

-h2.
-Introduction

-h2.
-Authors
+## Authors

-The Seriation Package was developed by "Felipe Kuentzer":http://lattes.cnpq.br/1979213773480902, in collaboration with Douglas G. Ávila, Alexandre Pereira, Gabriel Perrone, Samoel da Silva, "Alexandre Amory":http://lattes.cnpq.br/2609000874577720, and "Rita de Almeida":http://lattes.cnpq.br/4672766298301524.
+The Seriation Package was developed by [Felipe Kuentzer](http://lattes.cnpq.br/1979213773480902), in collaboration with Douglas G. Ávila, Alexandre Pereira, Gabriel Perrone, Samoel da Silva, [Alexandre Amory](http://lattes.cnpq.br/2609000874577720), and [Rita de Almeida](http://lattes.cnpq.br/4672766298301524).

-Contact information: Alexandre Amory (*alexandre.amory at pucrs.br*)
+**Contact information**: Alexandre Amory (*alexandre.amory at pucrs.br*)

-h2.
-Inputs
+## Inputs

 The input file is a textual file describing an undirected network of nodes (in our examples the nodes are protein names).
 Example:
 <pre>
 L7007 L7008
 L7008 L7007